Doubly-Robust Estimation of Counterfactual Policy Mean Embeddings: An efficient influence function-based estimator

 \section{An efficient influence function-based estimator}

-To design our estimator, we rely on the recent semiparametric efficiency theory of Hilbert-valued parameters \citep{bickel1993efficient, luedtke2024}.
-As in the finite-dimensional setting, efficient influence functions (EIFs) \citep{bickel1993efficient, tsiatis2006semiparametric, fisher2021visually} can be derived under suitable conditions to design one-step estimators \citep{newey1994large, pfanzagl1985contributions}, which are often doubly robust for many causal parameters \citep{kennedy2022semiparametric}.
-Assuming the existence of an EIF $\psi^\pi$ for the CPME $\chi(\pi)$, the one-step correction of the plug-in estimator requires an estimate $\hat \psi^\pi$ and takes the form:
+To design our estimator, we rely on semiparametric efficiency theory for \emph{Hilbert space–valued parameters} \citep{bickel1993efficient, luedtke2024}.
+As in the finite-dimensional setting, \emph{efficient influence functions} (EIFs) \citep{bickel1993efficient, tsiatis2006semiparametric, fisher2021visually} quantify the local sensitivity of a target parameter to perturbations of the underlying distribution.
+When they exist, they enable the construction of \emph{one-step estimators} \citep{newey1994large, pfanzagl1985contributions}, which correct the plug-in bias and often exhibit \emph{doubly robust} properties \citep{kennedy2022semiparametric}.
+Assuming the existence of an EIF $\psi^\pi$ for the CPME $\chi(\pi)$, the one-step estimator takes the form

-One-step estimators rely on \emph{pathwise differentiability}, which captures the smoothness of a parameter along regular univariate submodels \citep{pfanzagl1990estimation, van1991differentiable}.
-When this condition holds, the \emph{efficient influence function} (EIF) exists and coincides with the Riesz representer of the pathwise derivative \citep{luedtke2024}.
-We review this framework for Hilbert space-valued parameters in Appendix~\ref{appendix:eif_background}.
+One-step estimators rely on \emph{pathwise differentiability}, which describes how the target parameter varies under infinitesimal perturbations of the data distribution \citep{pfanzagl1990estimation, van1991differentiable}.
+When this condition holds, the EIF coincides with the \emph{Riesz representer} of the pathwise derivative \citep{luedtke2024}—in our case, the unique RKHS element whose inner product with any score function recovers the target parameter’s directional derivative.
+This derivative captures the target parameter’s \emph{first-order sensitivity} to distributional changes, and projecting it onto the model’s tangent space yields the optimal linear correction that removes the plug-in estimator’s leading bias (see Appendix~\ref{appendix:eif_background}).

 To define the corresponding one-step estimator, we assume the spaces \(\mathcal{A}, \mathcal{X}, \mathcal{Y}\) are Polish (Assumption~\ref{assum:space_regularity}).
 Under these conditions, we derive the result stated below and prove it in Appendix~\ref{appendix:eif_derivations}.